Notes on the Geography of Peninsular India: Mumbai / Bombay Neo-Gothic

 A closer view.

 Housing nearby in Colaba.
 There was an Indian upper class, of course, most of whose members during the British period appeared to the British as either apolitical or enamored with British rule.
 Behind closed doors, however, it was a different story: there were plenty of grandmothers who would sooner have died than have an Englishman enter their home.

 Head north, past the Prince of Wales Museum, and you come to Mahatma Gandhi (formerly Esplanade) Road.
 On your left: Elphinstone College and the Maharashtra Archives.

 Inside, a detailed plaque.

 Adjoining the old secretariat on the north, this is Bombay University's Great University (or Rajabai) Tower (1869-78).
 Bombay was rich enough to attract heavy architectural guns from London, including Sir Gilbert Scott, commissioned in this case by Premchand Raichand--from whose mother, named Rajabai, the tower takes its popular name.
 For a long time, this was the tallest structure in the city.
 If it looks familiar, perhaps that's because Scott had a major hand in building Victorian London, including the St. Pancras Station and the Albert Memorial.
 Then again, Scott was drawing from older models, including Giotto's campanile in Florence.
 The clock formerly chimed "God Save the Queen" and, shifting from the patriotic to the nostalgic, "Home Sweet Home."
 Scott himself was much too busy to ever set foot in India.

 The same, from the campus grounds.

 The tower is attached to the university library, whose reading room remains a surprisingly peaceful place, perhaps because the digital invasion has marooned it on the shores of obsolescence.

 Just north of the library, this is the High Court, completed in 1878 to a design of James Augustus Fuller, who borrowed heavily from the design by George Edmund Street for the London Law Courts.
 The statues are of Justice and Mercy, but crosses suggest that jurisprudence finally rests on Christianity, a point that Indians might contest.

 Still farther north, the New Post Office, by James Trubshawe and Walter Paris, 1871-4.
-By the 1920s it had been demoted to local service and was called the Old General Post Office.
+By the 1920s it had been demoted to local service and was renamed as the Old General Post Office.